Posts Tagged ‘Alternative History’

 “Warn your friends,” the voice of a little girl now filled the theater, “warn everyone.”
 Then the words “face to face” appeared.

 The whole audience cheered as Kane Hodder burst onto the screen as Freddy Krueger, the villain from the Nightmare on Elm Street series.
-The tall muscular actor spouted out lines “Welcome to my nightmare.” and “Why won’t you die!” as he battled what appeared to be a vicious monster.
+The tall muscular actor spouted out lines, “Welcome to my nightmare.” and “Why won’t you die!” as he battled what appeared to be a vicious monster.

 Other trailers followed, and part of George wished these previews would go on forever.
-As the feature presentation was about to begin, he felt the anxiety creep back up on him.
+As the feature presentation was about to begin, he felt that anxiety creeping back up on him.
 His heart raced as the studio logo hit the screen.
 This was it, the moment of truth.
-George remembered Franki’s advice being present in the here and now.
+George remembered Franki’s advice of being present in the here and now.
 He concentrated his whole attention on each second of the now rolling film.
 As the introduction commenced, he remembered how thrilled he was when he managed to get John Larroquette to reprise his role as the film’s narrator to the opening crawl.
 The actor, now known for his role in the 80’s sitcom Night Court, explained what the audience was about to see was one of the most bizarre crimes in the annals of American history.
 It wasn’t really a true story, but that added touch always gave this title an extra sense of dread.
 Adrenaline washed away the anxiety while the audience cheered again for the opening of this highly anticipated remake, The Texas Chainsaw Massacre.

 This is a sequel to No Gein: An Alternate Horror, a story I wrote last year that was an experiment I called Pop Culture Alternate History.
 The premise was what if real life murder Ed Gein never got caught.
 To understand this sequel, it may be helpful to read the original here.